gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 :   An accession containing items that have not yet been individually or collectively curated to derive metadata to describe them.
     Also referred to as a UA.

+---

 ## Accession components
 The diagram below ties together the discussion and terminology presented thus far.
 It shows the three kinds of item sources (backlog, new donation, and items created before the accession process was in place), and how those items are associated with accessions and with collections.

 ![Accessioning diagram](accessioning-1.jpg)

+---

+## Accessioning work flow
+The flowchart below shows the sequence of steps in the accessioning process.

+-   Yellow steps at left and middle produce a Digital Archive item for an uncurated accession.
+-   Green steps at right produce a curated Digital Archive item for the accession's images.

+The process makes an accession's items publicly accessible very quickly.
+For an uncurated accession, only the index is initially accessible, but it allows the public to search the Digital Archive without having to wait for scanning to occur which is usually the most time-consuming step.

+![Accessioning diagram](accessioning-2.jpg)

+---

 ## Accessioning steps
-The flowchart below shows the sequence of steps that SWHPL archivists perform as part of the accessioning process.
-The steps at right (shown in green) result in creation of a single Digital Archive item for the entire accession.
-The item's type is set to reflect the nature of the content, for example, `Image, Photograph`.
-The steps at left and in the middle (shown in yellow) also result in creation of a single Digital
-Archive item, but its type is set to `Uncurated Accession`.

-![Accessioning diagram](accessioning-2.jpg)

-The steps above show that both items have a contact sheet attached to them, but the uncurated accession item's contact sheet contains 30 thumbnails per page whereas each page in the curated item's contact sheet shows a single image.
-More importantly, the accession process for the curated item is complete whereas the ingestion step still awaits the uncurated accession item.

-In both cases, the process makes the accession's items publicly accessible as quickly as possible.
-For the uncurated accession, only the index is initially accessible until the items have been scanned, but this allows the public to search the Digital Archive without having to wait for scanning to occur which is usually the most time-consuming step.

-### Explanation of steps
+This section explains each step in the accessioning work flow shown in the previous section.

+In the explanations below, `####` means the accession number.

 1 &ndash; Record deed of gift
-:   Procure a signed and dated gift of deed form from the donor.
+:   Procure a signed and dated deed of gift form from the donor.

 2 &ndash; Create new accession
 :   This step results in an accession number which will be needed in subsequent steps.

-    -   Add a new row to the Accessions table.
-    -   Provide values for every field for which information is available.
+    -   Open the **_New Accession Form_** in Airtable (shown in the [Accessions table](#accessions-table) section below.
+    -   Fill in all required fields.
+     -  For accessions from the archival hard drive, use the form's **_Digital Files_** selector to choose the folders that are part of new accession.
-    -   Write the accession number on the deed of gift form if one exists.
+   -   Add the accession number to the deed of gift form.

+---

-3A &ndash; Create private UA item in DA
+3A &ndash; Add private UA item to Digital Archive
 :   This step results in an item identifier number which will be needed in subsequent steps.

     -   [Add a new item](/archivist/items/#add-a-new-item) to the Digital Archive and leave it set to [private](/archivist/special-features-archivist/#private-metadata-fields).
     -   Set the item's Type to `Uncurated Accession`.
     -   Set the item's Accession # to the accession number.
+    -   Provide as much metadata in other fields as is known about the accession's contents.

 4A &ndash; Create index PDF and upload to S3\Accessions :   The real work of accessioning occurs in this step.
-The archivist needs to assess the items in the accession and
+The archivist assesses the items in the accession and
-    create a table in a Word document that lists the contents of the accession.
-Depending on the nature of the accession and how much time the archivist has, the table may be complete and detailed, or it may be sparse, only identifying the most significant items in the accession.
+    creates a table in a Word document that lists the contents of the accession.
+Depending on information available, the table may be complete and detailed, or it may be sparse, only identifying the most significant items in the accession.

     When creating the index, use as many relevant keywords as possible since the text in the index will be searchable.
-    What is, or is not, in the index will determine whether someone will be able to search for and find something of interest in the accession.
+    The words in the index will determine whether someone will be able to search for and find something of interest in the accession.

-    In the sub-steps that follow `####` means the accession number.

-    -   Create the index as a Word document.
+    -   Create the index as a Word document named `accession-index-####.docx`.
     -   Save the index as a PDF file named `accession-index-####.pdf`.
     -   Create a new S3 folder named `S3\Accessions\####`.
-    -   Upload the PDF file, but not the Word document, to the S3 folder.
+    -   Upload the PDF and Word files to the S3 folder.

-5A &ndash; Attach index to UA item and make item public :
+5A &ndash; Attach index to UA item and make item public :   This step makes the UA's index PDF publicly accessible.

-    -   In the Digital Archive, [edit the item](/archivist/items/#edit-an-item) created in step 3A above.
+    -   In the Digital Archive, [edit the item](/archivist/items/#edit-an-item) created in step 3A.
-    -   Go to the **_Files_** tab.
-The **_Files_** page should display the contents of the S3 accession folder created in step 4A above.
+    -   Go to the **_Files_** tab to see the contents of `S3\Accessions\####` created in step 4A.
-    -   Check the box for the index PDF file uploaded in step 4A above.
+    -   Check the box for the index PDF file uploaded in step 4A.
     -   Make the item public.
     -   Save the item.
     -   Verify that the index PDF appears as the item's image.
-    -   Update the accession in the Accessions table to indicate that it's next step is either scanning or creating a contact sheet.
+    -   Update the Accessions table to set the accession's Next Step to scanning or contact sheet.

-    Depending on the importance of the accession, the archivist may continue to the next step or mark the accession in the work queue as being Done, causing the accession to disappear from the work queue until it is added back at some point in the future.
-Even if work on this accession temporarily stops, it is now accessible by virtue of the fact that its index is searchable in the
-    Digital Archive.

 6A &ndash; Digitize items
 :   Scan or photograph the items in the accession to create digital files.
 Name the files according to their identifiers in the index
-    file created in step 4A above.
+    file created in step 4A.

 7A &ndash; Create 30-up contact sheet
-:   Run the contact sheet app to create a PDF file containing thumbnails of the items in the accession's S3 folder.
+:   This step creates a PDF file containing thumbnails of the accession's items.

     -   Go to the folder containing the digitized items.
-    -   Remove any files that you don't want to include in the contact sheet.
+    -   Remove any files that should not appear in the contact sheet.
     -   Run the contact sheet app and choose 30-up as the contact sheet type.
-    -   The app will save the file as `accession-contact-sheet-####.pdf` where `####` is the accession number
+    -   The app will save the file as `accession-contact-sheet-####.pdf`.

-8A &ndash; Upload files and contact sheet to `S3\Accessions` :   Upload the files and the contact sheet PDF to `S3\Accessions\####` where `####` is the accession number.
+8A &ndash; Upload files and contact sheet to `S3\Accessions` :   Upload the accessions files and the contact sheet to `S3\Accessions\####`.

 9A &ndash; Attach contact sheet to public UA item
-:
+:   This step makes thumbnails of the accession's images publicly accessible.

-    -   In the Digital Archive, [edit the item](/archivist/items/#edit-an-item) created in step 3A above.
+    -   In the Digital Archive, [edit the item](/archivist/items/#edit-an-item) created in step 3A.
-    -   Go to the **_Files_** tab.
-The **_Files_** page should display the contents of the S3 accession folder created in step 4A above.
+    -   Go to the **_Files_** tab to see the contents of `S3\Accessions\####` created in step 4A.
-    -   Check the box for the contact sheet PDF file uploaded in step 7A above.
+    -   Check only the box for the contact sheet PDF file uploaded in step 8A.
     -   Save the item.
     -   Verify that the contact sheet appears as the item's image.
-    -   Update the accession in the Accessions table to indicate that it's next step is ingestion.
+    -   Update the Accessions table to set the accession's Next Step to ingestion.

-10A &ndash; Ingest individual items into DA
-:   At this point, accessioning is complete and the work of curating occurs in this step.
+10A &ndash; Ingest individual items into Digital Archive :   At this point, accessioning is complete and the work of curating begins.
-    For most accessions, only some of the items should be ingested into the Digital Archive as individual items.
+    For most accessions, only the most important items wll be ingested into the Digital Archive as individual items.

     One criterion for ingestion is whether there is sufficient knowledge of an item to provide metadata that distinguishes the item from other items.
-Typically this information comes from the index or other supplementary documentation that is included with the accession, but if there is insufficient information, it may be necessary to research the item to obtain additional information.
+Typically, this information comes from the index or other supplementary documentation that is included with the accession, but it may be necessary to research the item to obtain additional information.

+---

-3B &ndash; Create private curated item in DA
-:   This step results in an item identifier number which will be needed in subsequent steps.
+3B &ndash; Add private curated item to Digital Archive :   This step results in an item identifier number which will be needed in subsequent steps.

     -   [Add a new item](/archivist/items/#add-a-new-item) to the Digital Archive and leave it set to [private](/archivist/special-features-archivist/#private-metadata-fields).
     -   Set the item's Type and Subject based on the contents of the accession.
     -   Set the item's Accession # to the accession number.
+    -   Provide as much metadata in other fields as is known about the accession's contents.

 4B &ndash; Create 1-up contact sheet
-:   Run the contact sheet app to create a PDF file containing the item's images.
+:   This step creates a PDF file containing large images of the accession's items.

     -   Go to the folder containing the digitized items.
-    -   Remove any files that you don't want to include in the contact sheet.
+    -   Remove any files that should not appear in the contact sheet.
     -   Run the contact sheet app and choose 1-up as the contact sheet type.
-    -   The app will save the file as `item-######.pdf` where `######` is the identifier number from step 3B above.
+    -   The app will save the file as `item-######.pdf` where `######` is the identifier from step 3B.

+    As an alternative to a contact sheet, an archivist could attach individual web-sized images files and and upload those in step 5B.
+Creating the contact sheet is simply more expedient.

-5B &ndash; Upload files and contact sheet to `S3\Database` :
+5B &ndash; Upload files and contact sheet to `S3\Database` :   This step creates an S3 folder for the curated item and uploads files.

-    -   Create a new S3 folder named `S3\Database\####` where `####` and `######` are the item's identifier number grouping and identifier.
+    -   Create a new S3 folder named `S3\Database\####\#####` where `####` and `######` are the item's identifier number grouping and identifier.
 For example, if the identifier is `12345`, the grouping is `12000` and the identifier is `12345`.
     -   Upload the files and the contact sheet PDF to the newly created S3 folder.

-6B &ndash; Attach contact sheet to item and make item public :
+6B &ndash; Attach contact sheet to item and make item public :   This step makes the accession's images publicly accessible.

-    -   In the Digital Archive, [edit the item](/archivist/items/#edit-an-item) created in step 3B above.
+    -   In the Digital Archive, [edit the item](/archivist/items/#edit-an-item) created in step 3B.
-    -   Go to the **_Files_** tab.
-The **_Files_** page should display the contents of the S3 database folder created in step 5B above.
+    -   Go to the **_Files_** tab to see the contents of `S3\Database\####\#####` created in step 5B.
-    -   Check the box for the contact sheet PDF file uploaded in step 5B above.
+    -   Check the box for the contact sheet PDF file uploaded in step 5B.
     -   Save the item.
     -   Verify that the contact sheet appears as the item's image.
-    -   Update the accession in the Accessions table to indicate that it's next step is Completed.
+    -   Update the Accessions table to set the accession's Next Step to completed.

 ## Accessions Database
 SWHPL uses [Airtable](https://www.airtable.com/) as its accessions database to record information about accessions and related information.